fusion-jena/BiodivTagger/conflicts_missing_annotations.md

-# MISSING and CONFLICT annotations
+# Ontological Issues

-The follwing list provides MISSING annotations.
+The follwing list provides missing annotations.
 These annotations are present in the gold standard but no concept in one of the selected ontologies could be found.

 * Environment :
 	* Nature Reserve
 	* tropical forest
 	* drop
 	* belowground
 	* aboveground
 	* lowland
 	* peninsula
 	* coastal
 	* dryland
 	* rainforest